 optical tentacle!!!!!!!!!!!!
 The rocket is beginning to bubble furiously!!!

+WE'VE GOT POP-OFF!!!!!!!!!!!
 Back in the control room at SPL, some of the brightest minds in science are attempting

 to make Mr. Slugs historic first flight a successful one!